-The Harrison Middleton University Fellowship in Ideas is a writing and discussion project in the humanities designed for a recent university graduate from any field who has an interest in the humanities, interdisciplinary dialogue, and intellectual and professional enrichment.
-The Fellowship offers emerging scholars exposure to the great ideas of Western civilization, networking opportunities amongst an array of academicians, lifelong learners, readers, and thinkers from a broad range of disciplines, and credited authorship in two university publications.
-Except for conference attendance, all activities of the HMU Fellowship in Ideas may be carried out from any location with adequate telephone and internet access.
+The HMU Fellowship in Ideas is a writing and discussion project in the humanities designed for a recent university graduate from any field who has an interest in the humanities, interdisciplinary dialogue, and intellectual and professional enrichment.
+The Fellowship offers emerging scholars exposure to the history of ideas in Western civilization, networking opportunities amongst an array of academicians, lifelong learners, readers, and thinkers from a broad range of disciplines, and credited authorship in two university publications.

 Over the course of nine months, the HMU Fellow in Ideas will:

-- Participate in Socratic discussions with university faculty
+- Participate in virtual Socratic discussions with university faculty and other Fellows.

 The successful applicant to the HMU Fellowship in Ideas will enjoy the following benefits:

-- The opportunity to participate in Socratic discussions with university faculty
+- The opportunity to participate in virtual Socratic discussions with university faculty and Fellows.

-- At the conclusion of the Fellowship term, a complimentary library of ten Great Books Foundation publications
+- At the conclusion of the Fellowship term, a complimentary set of three Great Books Foundation publications.

 The successful applicant must:

-- Have received a Bachelor’s or Master’s degree (in any field) since 2015
+- Have received a Bachelor’s, Master’s or Doctoral degree (in any field).

-- Have outstanding reading, writing and communication abilities
+- Demonstrate outstanding reading, writing, and communication abilities.

-- Commit to writing two blog entries for the HMU Blog and one book review, based on a Great Books Foundation publication to be determined, for HMU: Dialogues
+- Commit to writing two blog entries for the HMU Blog and one book review for HMU: Dialogues.

 Please provide the following:

-Submit your application and writing samples as attached Microsoft Word-compatible documents to Information@hmu.edu.
-The deadline for applications is October 1, 2017.
+Submit your application (PDF) and writing samples as attached Microsoft Word-compatible documents to In*********@hm*.edu by November 15, 2023.
+Shortlisted candidates will be requested to participate in an interview by Zoom.